drasolka/gradle/subprojects/docs/src/docs/release/notes.md

 The team is always working to improve the overall performance of Gradle, and this release does not disappoint.
 Gradle's configuration time has dropped considerably through the application of some careful optimizations.
 The Gradle build itself has seen a **50% reduction in configuration time**.
 You'll see the biggest impact on multi-project builds, but everyone will benefit to some degree.
 This is reason enough to upgrade.

 In other news, the [Gradle daemon](userguide/gradle_daemon.html) has become self-aware.
 Not in the AI sense, sadly, but you will find the daemon to be much more **robust and resource-efficient** now because it monitors its memory usage.
 It's much less likely that you will need to manually kill daemons.

-Talking about the daemon process, a security vulnerability has been patched concerning the daemon-client communication.
-For the details read the corresponding section below.
+Additionally, an **important security vulnerability** has been fixed concerning daemon communication and local privilege escalation.
+For more information [read the corresponding section below](#local-privilege-escalation-when-using-the-daemon).
+We strongly recommend that users upgrade to 2.14.

 There are several other quality-of-life improvements for various users, including **IntelliJ IDEA support for Play framework projects**, and a fix that makes authoring plugins easier.
 In addition, we mentioned in our 2.13 release notes that **composite build support** is coming in Buildship 2.0.
 This amazing new feature will require Gradle 2.14 as a minimum version.